The following guidelines are for informational purposes only and should not be considered financial or legal advice.

 The Glavin Office has purchased a tax software, Sprintax, that may be used by Babson F-1 and J-1 students, scholars, individuals on OPT and recent graduates.
 Some individuals, who are considered resident aliens for tax purposes, may not use Sprintax.

 ISSS will email the link and login information for Sprintax in February.
 The Sprintax subscription covers the cost of using the software for filing federal tax forms.
 Individuals may be required to file additional state tax forms, depending on income earned.
 The cost of these filings are not covered by Babson.

 You are not required to use Sprintax to complete your tax filing obligations.
 But you should take care to ensure that you are using the correct tax forms and software for your tax status.

-Why Was My Filing Different Than My Friend's Taxes?
-Why Was My Filing Different From Last Year's Taxes?
+Why Was My Filing Different Than My Friend's Taxes or My Taxes Last Year?

 I Received A Call From The IRS Telling Me I Owe Them Money!
 What Should I Do?
 (SCAM Alert)

 This is a common scam across the U.S. and it is quite common during the tax season.
 In the past, Babson students have been targeted by scams where someone claims to be an IRS or other government official.
 It is common for the phone number to appear as though it is coming from the IRS and it is also common for the "officer" to threaten individuals with arrest and deportation.

 The IRS will NOT contact you via phone and they will NOT ask you to send a gift card or to wire money.
 If you believe you have been a victim of a scam, contact the Glavin Office and Babson's Public Safety.

 Do I Need to File State Taxes?